Hendler Creamery: Cable-car powerhouse

-The only other architecturally significant Baltimore cable-car powerhouse, the former Baltimore Traction Company's Druid Hill Avenue powerhouse and car barn, south of Druid Hill Park in the northwest city, lost half of its structure in 2005 in a spectacular 5 - alarm blaze.
+In all, the two competing Baltimore cable-car companies – the Baltimore Traction Company (BTC) and Baltimore City Passenger Railway (BCPR) – built six powerhouses in the city, three each.
+This was a significant capital expense for an industrial enterprise that only lasted from 1891 to 1899.
+Of the three and a half surviving powerhouses, the Hendler Creamery building is the only one listed on the National Register of Historic Places.
+Another Gott designed powerhouse survives today as the Charles Theatre (BCPR) building, while the third totally extant powerhouse (BTC) lies three blocks south at 1110 East Pratt Street by Central Avenue.
+The former Baltimore Traction Company's Druid Hill Avenue powerhouse and car barn, south of Druid Hill Park in the northwest city, lost half of its structure in 2005 in a spectacular 5-alarm blaze.
 It is a massive Victorian and Romanesque-style red brick-and-stone trim structure.
-The Epworth Powerhouse (BTC) on Mosher Street in West Baltimore had been torn down years before (see drawing below in gallery).
-It is a lesson in a site's metamorphoses: going from a church to a powerhouse to a dry cleaning plant, and finally, after demolition, to a high-rise apartment building standing today.
+The Epworth Powerhouse (BTC) on Mosher Street in West Baltimore was torn down years before.
 The last powerhouse (BCPR) on South Eutaw Street, south of West Baltimore Street, succumbed long ago to the pressures of razing and urban redevelopment.